tobspr-games/shapez.io/README.md

 4. Open the start menu and search for "env".
 Open the first result.
 5. Click on the listing that says `PATH` and click edit.
    - On win10, you should see a list.
 Click `New` then type in `C:\Program Files\FFmpeg\bin`
    - On win7, you should see a window that says `Edit User Variable.` In the text field that says "Variable value:" you want to type at the end `;C:\Program Files\FFmpeg\bin`.
-The semicolon is for seperating the file path from the other file paths in that field.
+The semicolon is for separating the file path from the other file paths in that field.
 6. FFmpeg should now be installed.
 To test if you did this correctly, run `cmd.exe` as administrator and type `ffmpeg -version` and it should spit at you several lines of code.
 7. Install `Node.js`, `Yarn`, and `GitHub CLI`.
 All three of these softwares use setup wizards, so installation should be easy.
 If you don't know what setting to put in, use the default.
 Also make sure you have `Java` and `Git`, but both are very commom afaik.
 Run `cmd.exe` if you closed it earlier and run `java -version` and `git --version` to test if you already have them installed or not.
 8. Run `gh auth login` in `cmd.exe`.
 Login, selecting HTTPS over SSH.